forestryio/forestry.io/hugo/content/blog/spike-test-reset.md

 ### Test

-With the code flattened out, and the actions abstracted a bit further, I started testing.
-Following Gary's wise advice, I started building up a spec sort of like this...
+With the code flattened out, and each action abstracted a bit further, I started testing.

 ```ruby
 describe Site